glansaroj/Multideal/README.md

 ## MultiDeal: multivendor E-commerce platform

-MultiDeal, a multivendor E-commerce platform (project) powered with MERN stack, is all in one online shopping place where customer can buy various products from different vendors/shops.
-It's supposed to be act as a central saleshub for shop owners/vendors in which they can easily showcase their products to their's client digitally & more conveninet way.
+MultiDeal, a multivendor E-commerce platform (project) powered with MERN stack, is all in one online shopping place where customers can buy various products from different vendors/shops.
+It's supposed to act as a central sales hub for shop owners/vendors in which they can easily showcase their products to their clients digitally  & in a more convenient way.